kalkins/computer-architecture-prefetcher/README.md

 This will use the file `prefetcher-dcpt.cc`.
 Change the value of the PREFETCHER variable to use different prefetchers.

+When switching prefetchers you must run `make clean` first.

 ## Installation
 First, download the modified M5 simulator and SPEC CPU2000 benchmarks suite from https://goo.gl/Jg7oFm (NB!
 564 MiB large file).
 Located on OneDrive and requires NTNU login, Software requirements (specific Debian/Ubuntu packages mentioned in paren- theses):